yosshi4486/EmojiPickerViewController/README.md

 ## Installation

-Install this package from via swift package manager.
+Install this package via swift package manager.
 Add EmojiPickerViewController as a dependency to your `Package.swift`:

 `.package(url: "https://github.com/yosshi4486/EmojiPickerViewController", from: "1.0.0")`